allison-lara/do-garbage-to-text/README.md

 # Do Garbage To Text

-A collection of Alfred workflows to do garbage to text.
+A collection of [Alfred 3](http://alfredapp.com) workflows to do garbage to text.

+## Installation

+Just go over to the [Releases](https://github.com/alialliallie/do-garbage-to-text/releases) and download it.

 ## The Garbages